 Manually identify suck bursts using the criteria of more than one suck cycle, each with an amplitude of at least one centimeter of water, and waveforms within 1000 milliseconds of each other being considered as part of the same suck burst [1].

-SCREEN: To be provided by authors: Analyze the data on the screen, pointing to suck bursts that meet the specified criteria.
+SCREEN: To be provided by authors: changing the ratio aspects of the file and viewing it to see what the participants’ NNS sample and suck bursts looks like.

 To set peak analysis settings, select Peak Analysis, then Settings, then Table Options [1].
 Check the boxes for T Start, T End, Height, Peak Area, and Period, leaving all other boxes unchecked [2].